maritimeconnectivity/maritimeconnectivity.net/docs/source/basicConcept.rst

 Given these issues and many other we have to decide not to implement central authorization in MCP.
 Instead MCP will provide the information that can be used for authorization in the services.

-As described in the sections about [OpenID Connect] and [Certificate Attributes], both authentication methods provides information about the authenticated user that can be used for authorization:
+As described in the sections about :ref:`Authentication <mcp-authentication>`, both authentication methods provides information about the authenticated user that can be used for authorization:

 * The organization the entity belong to.